 Questions about the Estuary Grants Program should be directed to the contact below.

 Grants for Local Partners

-Since 1999, New York State DEC's Hudson River Estuary Program has offered grants to municipalities and non-profits located within its Estuary Watershed Boundaries (PDF) (1603 KB).
+Since 1999, New York State DEC's Hudson River Estuary Program has offered grants to municipalities and non-profits located within its Estuary Watershed Boundaries (PDF) (1.6 MB).
 Over the past decade over $11.5 million has been distributed to 342 applicants.
 The funding for this program is from New York State's Environmental Protection Fund (EPF).

 The Estuary Grants were created to help fulfill those goals of the Hudson River Estuary Action Agenda that can be implemented most effectively by municipalities, not for profits, and other local partners.

 The creation of this dock for the 72nd Street

 - 2001-2002 (PDF) (3 page, 80 kB)